AlyssaLytle/comp283/docs/index.md

 ## Basic Class Format:
 * Monday-Wednesday there will be online video lessons and corresponding assignments for you to complete on Gradescope.
-* Thursday I will host a live online review session 01:15 PM - 02:45 PM.
+* Thursday I will host a live online review session (time TBD).
 * Friday will be **quiz day** where you are quizzed on previously learned concepts.
 * I will be available throughout the week to answer questions on our [class social media site](https://edstem.org/).